-DONATE TODAY TO PROTECT ONE OF THE MOST THREATENED BIODIVERSE REGIONS IN THE WORLD.
+DONATE TODAY TO PROTECT ONE OF THE MOST THREATENED AND BIODIVERSE REGIONS IN THE WORLD.

 Oophaga lehmanni, Critically Endangered